FlavioACR/FlavioACR/README.md

 # ¡Hi!
-Welcome I'm Flavio, Data Analyst & Backend Developer
+Welcome I'm Flavio, Data Analyst

-I am a professional with 3 years of experience in administration and process engineering, 2 years of experience as an independent professional with independent projects where I have improved and gained experience in data analysis, debugging, programming and business intelligence.
+I am a professional with 4 years of experience in administration and process engineering, 2 years of experience as an independent professional with independent projects where I have improved and gained experience in data analysis, debugging, programming and business intelligence.

 I have had clients in the USA, Canada, Alaska, Europe, Spain, Mexico and Latin America, America.